Software Engineering: A Modern Approach

 There are two main types of processes that can be used in the construction of software:

-• Waterfall processes
+- Waterfall processes

-• Agile processes
+- Agile processes

-However, Waterfall faced severe criticism in the late 90s due to frequent project delays and cost overruns.
-These issues usually happened because Waterfall requires a full requirements gathering phase, a complete design phase, followed by an implementation and testing phases before deploying the system to users.
+However, Waterfall faced severe criticism in the late 1990s due to frequent project delays and cost overruns.
+These issues usually happened because Waterfall requires a full requirements gathering phase, a complete design phase, followed by implementation and testing phases before deploying the system to users.
 Therefore, users may have to wait years to see a piece of software running.
-By then, the world may have changed, as well as the needs of the users, who no longer need the system specified years before.
+By then, the world may have changed, as well as the needs of the users, who may no longer need the system specified years before.

 The concepts behind Agile have significantly impacted the software industry and are used today across organizations of many sizes.
-Various methods derived from these principles, such as XP, Scrum, and Kanban.
-Agile methods also promoted the adoption of various programming practices, such as automated testing, test-driven development (i.e., writing the tests before the actual code), and continuous integration.
+Various methods have been derived from these principles, such as XP, Scrum, and Kanban.
+Agile methods have also promoted the adoption of various programming practices, such as automated testing, test-driven development (i.e., writing the tests before the actual code), and continuous integration.
 This last practice recommends that developers push the code they produce to the main repository continuously.
-If possible, every day, for example.
+Ideally, every day, for example.
 The goal is to avoid integration conflicts, which occur when two or more developers change the same lines of code in parallel.

 1.2.9 Models